 which satisfies $ \max_{ i \in \{ 1, 2, \ldots, \dimension \} } \abs{ \theta_i } \le 56 $.

 We also want to mention the relationship of \cref{thm:positive} to the concept of the so-called inverse stability of the realization map.
-This concept deals with the question under which circumstances ANNs with similar realization functions can be reparameterized so that their new representatives are close together (cf.~Berner et al.~\cite[Definition~1.1]{berner2019}).
-In Petersen et al.~\cite[Section~4]{MR4243432} it was shown that the inverse stability of the realization map for deep ANNs with non affine-linear Lipschitz continuous activation functions fails with respect to the uniform norm.
-Berner et al.~\cite{berner2019}, on the other side, demonstrates that the inverse stability does hold on a restricted parametrization space for shallow ANNs with ReLU activation without biases with respect to the Sobolev semi-norm.
+This concept deals with the question under which circumstances \ANNs\ with similar realization functions can be reparameterized so that their new representatives are close together (cf.~Berner et al.~\cite[Definition~1.1]{berner2019}).
+In Petersen et al.~\cite[Section~4]{MR4243432} it was shown that the inverse stability of the realization map for deep \ANNs\ with non-affine linear Lipschitz continuous activation functions fails with respect to the uniform norm.
+Berner et al.~\cite{berner2019}, on the other hand, demonstrates that the inverse stability does hold on a restricted parameterization space for shallow \ANNs\ with \ReLU\ activation without biases with respect to the Sobolev semi-norm.

 The second main result of our article, \cref{thm:equivalence} below, addresses the optimality of \cref{eq:thm:positive} in \cref{thm:positive}.
-In the following we show, on the one hand, that the Lipschitz norm in \cref{eq:thm:positive} cannot be replaced by Hölder norms and, on the other hand, that the range of the exponents of the powers of the Lipschitz norm cannot be attenuated.
+In the following, we show, on the one hand, that the Lipschitz norm in \cref{eq:thm:positive} cannot be replaced by Hölder norms and, on the other hand, that the range of the exponents of the powers of the Lipschitz norm cannot be attenuated.
 For the precise statement, we now present \cref{thm:equivalence}.

 \begin{samepage} \begin{theorem} Let $ \inp, \width, \dimension \in \N $, $ \ms a \in \R $, $ \ms b \in (\ms a, \infty) $ satisfy $ \dimension = \inp \width + 2 \width + 1 $, for every $ \theta = ( \theta_1, \ldots, \theta_{\dimension} ) \in \R^{\dimension} $ let $ \mc N^{\theta} \in C( [\ms a, \ms b]^{\inp}, \R ) $ satisfy for all $ x = ( x_1, \ldots, x_{\inp} ) \in [\ms a, \ms b]^{\inp} $ that